Urban Ponics Develops

 The higher the UP-equivalent, the more nutritional value, the higher the price paid per product to the farmer and the healthier it is for the consumer.

-Consumers will pay for nutrition instead of water and cellulose!
+Consumers will pay for nutrition instead of paying for water and cellulose!

 Our mission is not just feeding the world.